[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 We compared the "ways to pass data" that precede aggregation across 3 routes.

-• The official inputs for code interpreter are two: chat attachments and SharePoint Documents
+• The official inputs for the code interpreter are chat attachments and SharePoint Documents

 • For large data or when synchronization and permissions are required, SharePoint + Work IQ (Route C) is the proper approach.
 In my environment, aggregation was possible in the test panel even without publishing

 • When a parent agent calls a child agent, what is automatically carried over is the conversation history.
-It is safer to have the child agent responsible for aggregation hold the data in its own knowledge in advance (automatic handover of attachments was not verified in this article)
+It is safer to have child agents responsible for aggregation hold the data in their own knowledge in advance (automatic carry-over of attached files was not verified in this article)

 References